 Design or coincidence?
 Meditation came to my awareness when I was a teenager in the early ‘70’s, searching for my ‘truth’, trying to make some sense of the ‘world’, and my ‘purpose’ and ‘place’ within it.
 Learning to meditate was a gift bestowed, I realise now even more than I did at the time.
 And, as one path seems to lead to another, ‘alternative medicine’ (as it was termed in those days) also eased, almost seamlessly, gently alongside, the common underpinning tenets of each complementary to the other.
 I discovered that practicing meditation lends experiential insight to the subtle principles and expressions of many ancient healing and wellbeing practices; my body truly is my temple as well as my vehicle, and earth, also a gift, a garden of abundant nourishment and joy; blessings deserving reverent respect, nurture and care.

 For example, they are anti-microbial, skin and wound healing, and psycho-emotional regulators.
 They uplift, ground, calm, even inspire, through responses instigated within Limbic system.
-They revitalise and regenerate skin tissue, and support the immune system.
-They also support cognitive function, aiding mental alertness, concentration, and clarity of thought.
+They revitalise and aid regeneration of skin tissue, and support the immune system.
+They also support cognitive function, aiding mental alertness, concentration, clarity of thought, and memory.
 They are attractant, repellent and protective (for example, in the plant they attract pollinators and repel plant eating herbivores and invasive insects and microbes).
 They are found in beauty products from perfumes and shampoo, to face cream and skin care preparations.
 They add flavour to foods, and mask unpleasant tastes and odours.
 They are used to scent various household products, from polish to paper, room incense to insect repellents.
 Their qualities truly are diverse.

 Combined with massage (or soft tissue manipulation), essential oils are further potentiated; massage warms surface tissues, aids the circulatory (lymph and blood), nervous, and immune systems, and aids essential oil absorption into the deeper layers of skin, from where their molecules are transported throughout the body via the circulatory system.